09 Mar Differences Between Modern And Traditional Offices

 What is a modern office?

 A modern office is often defined by the people and the culture of the business, as well as the aesthetics.
-In terms of the office space itself, a modern office is likely to comprise of light/white décor, large spaces and minimal furniture – creating a modernistic approach.
+In terms of the interior itself, a modern office space is likely to comprise of light/white décor, large spaces and minimal furniture – creating a modernistic approach.
 Often in agency culture, modern offices may look to include furniture or décor that would entice employees and improve employee well-being – such as comfy bean bags, plants or arcade games.

 What is a traditional office?

 Compared to a modern office, a traditional office is likely to feature a more dated décor style – as well as a dated business culture and management style.
-Aesthetically, a traditional office space may lack innovative furniture while perhaps containing private cubicles spread across the office space, encouraging a more autonomous, and traditional, way of working.
+Aesthetically, traditional office space may lack innovative furniture while perhaps containing private cubicles spread across the office space, encouraging a more autonomous, and traditional, way of working.

-Therefore, a traditional office, and business, will likely have less flexibility than a modern office – for example, not allowing flexible hours or working from home – which may not be employee’s first port of call when job-hunting.
+Therefore, a traditional office, and business, will likely have less flexibility than a modern office – for example, not allowing flexible hours or working from home – which may not be an employee’s first port of call when job-hunting.

 Traditional business vs modern business

 Remote working is becoming an increasingly popular way of working.
 Pre nationwide lockdown, many companies and offices were enforcing 9-5 Monday – Friday working, meaning all employees would have to come into the office five days a week.
-This flipped on its head during the pandemic – with a huge demand for virtual offices and flexible working instead.
+This was flipped on its head during the pandemic – with a huge demand for virtual offices and flexible working instead.
 This type of approach is more likely to retain employees, attract talent and create a harmonious work-life balance for employee wellbeing.